PhantomGamers/gearBot/README.md

 ## General Use
+>!gear or !gearhelp will give you the help commands.

 >!gear <@link> will update you your gear screenshot in the database.

 >!gear <@user> will query the database for a users gear screenshot and share it to the channel where requested.

 ## Build
 ### First Step